 In case all the methods above fail, the last option we have before us is to check if you are on the latest version of WhatsApp.
 If yes, it’s time to uninstall and reinstall WhatsApp on your device.

 However, in case you do see a new version of WhatsApp available for download, make sure you install the newest version and check if the issue is solved.
-In case you are already on the newest version, it is time for a complete reinstall.
+In case you are already on the newest version, it is time for a complete reinstallation.

 And with that, we come to the end of this article.
-We sincerely hope the steps mentioned herein truly helps you solve the issue.
+We sincerely hope the steps mentioned herein truly help you solve the issue.
 In case it didn't, please let us know in the comments section below so that we can further investigate the problem.
 Do you know of any other methods that we missed out on?
 If yes, please let us know that as well and we shall be happy to add the same to this list with due credits.